 Galbanum is always open to exploring new partnerships, and is currently discussing several arrangements with additional software and hardware manufacturers.
 Additionally, Galbanum is now opening up licensing to third party professional sound-designers who would like to include and redistribute a sub-set of the Galbanum Architecture Waveforms together with their commercial preset and sound expansion products.
-Interested parties should send inquires about the details via email to: Licensing Inquires (Edit address before sending).
+Interested parties are invited to contact us.

 “The Architecture Waveforms collection will add a huge amount of sonic diversity to Alchemy.
 Used with the VA or additive synthesis engines you'll be exploring new sonic territory for a lifetime, only to find out the collection works it's magic with the LFO section too.
 The quality of these waveforms is exceptional, and an essential purchase for all devotees of Alchemy!”